7ank0v1c/Universal-Save-Converter/Readme.md

 This app is not ready to be used yet, the GUI is not yet finished (almost there), but the implimentation of the save converting is not done, only N64 is half done, but not reliable yet.
 Needs more testing first.
 Use at your own risk.

-Pleae remember to always make a copy of your save (a backup), before converting.
+Pleae remember to always make a copy of your save, and back it up somewhere safe, before converting.

 # About: